-Dyeing Yarn with Woad
+Dyeing Yarn with Woad Pigment Powder

 Burns, R. (2017) Woad 4.
 (Own Collection)

-My methodology is practice-led, but I have also stated in my aims and objectives that I would like to understand the historical contexts of the dye materials I am using in order to inform my practice.
+My methodology is practice-led, but I have also stated in my aims and objectives that I would like to understand the historical contexts of the dye materials I am using in order to better inform my practice.
 Dressed in Blue: The Impact of Woad on English Clothing, c.
 1350- c.
-1670 is a journal article by Prof Hayward, giving a really interesting history of woad and how it fell in and out of fashion in different levels of society.
+1670 is a journal article by Professor Hayward, giving a really interesting history of woad and how it fell in and out of fashion in different levels of society.

 References: